© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cromwell's Arch and adjacent arch is a scheduled monument protected by Historic England under reference 1003831.
 View the official record →

-Cromwell's Arch is a stone structure located in Devon, England, with the National Heritage List for England designation 1003831.
+Cromwell's Arch is a stone structure located in Devon, England, that survives as a notable example of medieval or early modern masonry work.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003831.

 Cromwell's Arch and adjacent arch is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003831.